Yottaa/e-comet-heroku/addon-doc.md

 Use `heroku addons:docs yottaa:free` to view documentation.
 ```

-Although parameters are optional, it is highly recommended to provide all of them.
+Although all parameters are optional, it is highly recommended to provide all of them.

 ### Register an Existing Yottaa account